-How do I know if I need a workers' comp policy in Minnesota?
+How do I know if I need a worker's comp policy in Wisconsin?

-According to the Minnesota Department of Labor and Industry , Minnesota law requires you to purchase workers’ compensation coverage if you have full-time, part-time or temporary employees working in Minnesota.
+According to the Department of Workforce Development , Wisconsin law requires you to purchase worker’s compensation coverage if you do any of the following:

-There are some exceptions as determined by Minnesota state law (if certain requirements are met):
+There are some exceptions as determined by Wisconsin state law (if certain requirements are met):

 While not required, in most situations these individuals do have the option to include themselves in a policy.

 Businesses that don’t currently have employees can also purchase a small policy to cover future employees.